 Because it’s idiotic not to be.

-The very first person you need to take care is you.
+The very first person you need to take care of is you.

-You need to take care of your health, your thoughts, your values, the words you speak and the actions you take – everything.
+You need to take care of your health, your thoughts, your values, the words you speak and the actions you take, literally everything.

 I know you have were made to believe things work like this:

-Let’s say 50 people are sitting in a hall.
-Ask them – one by one – if anyone of them is the world?
+Let’s assume 50 people were sitting in a hall.
+Ask them if any one of them is the world, nobody will say yes.

-The world is a community of many different individuals, nobody is the world, and yet everybody is.
+Since the world is a community of many different individuals, nobody is the world, and yet everybody is.

-Do you want to change the world?
-How about starting with yourself?
+Do you want to change the world, then how about starting with yourself?
 When you work on yourself, you make this world more beautiful, more hopeful, more enriched, and end up making it better than you had found it.

 Be selfish if you’re serious about helping others, and work on yourself first.
-Trying to help others when you yourself need help is nothing but a waste of time.
+Trying to help others when you yourself are in need of help is nothing but a waste of time.

-- Can you love others if you don’t love even yourself?
+- Can you love others if you don’t like even yourself?

-- Can you truly help others prosper if you’re broke?
+- How can you honestly help others prosper if you’re broke?

-- Can you help others succeed if you’re still struggling to achieve success?
+- You think you help others succeed while you’re still struggling to achieve success?

 My father believed it was OK to put himself and his family last.

-Selfishness was not his cup of tea.
-He ‘sacrificed’ his life for others.
+Selfishness was not his cup of tea and so he ‘sacrificed’ his life and potential success for others.

-I remember accompanying him to one of my aunts’ marriage function.
-I was only 10.
+I remember accompanying him to one of my aunts’ marriage function when I was only 10.
 I wanted to play with other kids, which you would agree, was quite natural!

 I feel bad whenever I remember that incident.

-It’s not just a question of being selfish but also of self-respect.
-You don’t owe a helping hand to the people who mean harm to you.
+It’s not just a question of being selfish but also of self-respect, and guess what, you don’t owe a helping hand to the people who mean harm to you.

 The practice of lending a ‘helping hand’ cost my father the success he could have achieved had he been a little selfish.

 Do you want to change the world?
-We all do.
-Almost always, we start with the idea that we can change the world – we can do this, we can do that.
-We can make a difference.
+We all do, and almost always, we start with the idea that we can change the world.
+Oh!
+Yes, we can do this, we can do that – we can make a difference.

-You are just out of college.
-You have some great ideas.
-You want to help people.
-Seeing the smile on others’ faces gives you pleasure.
+You are just out of college, and you have some great ideas.
+Helping people is your passion because seeing a smile on others’ faces gives you pleasure.
 You sacrifice opportunities so others can get them before you do.
-You’re living your dream – you are serving the world or so you think.
+You’re living your dream of serving the world, or so you think.

-- You always feel you owe the world something – you let people ‘use’ you.
+- The feeling that you owe the world overwhelms and you let people ‘use’ you.

-- You waste your life living in fool’s paradise – believing you’re serving others, while in reality you are just being taken advantage of.
+- You waste your life living in a fool’s paradise, believing you’re serving others, while in reality you are just being taken advantage of.

-And then one day – when you contemplate what have you done with your life, you find yourself empty-handed.
-(It ain’t a delightful feeling)
+And then one day, when you contemplate what have you done with your life, you find yourself empty-handed.

-- You’ve been conditioned against it – so you can be exploited without much difficulty.
+- It’s possible that you were conditioned against selfishness so people could use you without much difficulty.

-There Are Many Advantages of Selfishness.
-Here Are 3 (For a Start)
+There Are Many Benefits of Being Selfish.
+Here Are 3 For a Start (Apart from Success)

 - You get to know your ‘real’ feelings and emotions.

-- Saying ‘no’ to unimportant things (without feeling guilty) gets easier with each passing day.
+- Saying ‘no’ to unimportant things (without feeling guilty) gets more comfortable with each passing day.

-- Your capability to help your family, society, country, and the world increases, and this time for real.
+- The capability to help your family, society, country, and the world increases, and this time for real.

-You can choose to believe that selfishness is evil – but it will do you no good – in fact, it never had.
-The sooner you realize selfishness is the key to success, the better.
+You can choose to believe selfishness is evil but it will do you no good – it never does.
+The sooner you realise it is the key to success, the better.